AIR Educators Start Here

 The Virtual Flight course tile, showing an image of the VEX AIR Drone Controller connected to a laptop with a VEX AIR Drone shown on the screen.

-The first course, Virtual Flight, introduces students to drone operation using a virtual flight simulator.
+The first course, Virtual Flight, introduces students to drone operation using the VEX AIR Flight Simulator.
 Students learn to use the VEX AIR Drone Controller to fly a virtual version of the drone with precision.

 They learn to pick up and transport cargo using flight modules, and develop an understanding of basic flight principles.
-They then put all their learning to the test in a virtual flight competition in the course Capstone Challenge.
+They then put all their learning to the test in a virtual flight competition in the course capstone.

 To learn more about the Virtual Flight course, go here.